dart-code-checker/dart-code-metrics-example/README.md

-# Dart Code Metrics Flutter app example
+# DCM Flutter app example

-This example demonstrates how Dart Code Metics can be set up for a Flutter project.
+This example demonstrates how DCM can be set up for a Flutter project.

 ## Configuration

-Dart Code Metrics configuration is listed in `analysis_options.yaml` file.
+DCM configuration is listed in `analysis_options.yaml` file.
 [Check it out](analysis_options.yaml) for more details.

 ## Commands

-You can find more details about the commands [on our website](https://dartcodemetrics.dev/docs/cli).
+You can find more details about the commands [on our website](https://dcm.dev/docs/individuals/cli/).

 ### Analyze